Want to speak clearly and express your emotions and attitude like native English speakers?

 I hope this tip helped you understand why it’s so important to learn how to vary your pitch and how to control your pitch to sound more expressive in American English.

-Yes, pitch is essential to producing clear, expressive intonation!
+Yes, pitch is absolutely essential to producing clear, expressive intonation!

 Any questions?
 Leave a comment below and let me know how you did with the exercise.

 Want to sound more natural in English?
 Join my FREE email course containing my top tips on how to improve your spoken English in just five days.